xabbu42/Master/arbeit.md

 prehistoric relations for G3lp proofs using the occurrences $s_i$ in the premise of the rule $(⊃ :)$ introducing the occurrence $s_j$.

-3\.\ case: The $(⊃ □)$ rule is added in step 2.
+2\.\ case: The $(⊃ □)$ rule is added in step 2 of the algorithm.
 Then the rule together with the previous rule has the following form:

 \AXC{$□Γ ⊃ A$}
 \RightLabel{$(⊃ □)$}